Bispham Parish Church: History

+Present day

+All Hallows Church is within the Conservative Evangelical tradition of the Church of England, and it receives alternative episcopal oversight from the Bishop of Ebbsfleet.

 Churchyard

 The churchyard contains the tombs of many shipwreck victims, including the captain and crew of the brig Favourite, which sank off Blackpool in 1865, and passengers from the Ocean Monarch, which caught fire in the Irish Sea in 1848.
 Also commemorated in the churchyard is the actress Violet Carson, who lived in Bispham and who died in 1983 and gained fame between 1960 and 1980 for her portrayal of Ena Sharples in TV's Coronation Street.

 Sundial

 The sundial, located in the graveyard, on a one metre high stone shaft, is a Grade II Listed Building.
 It is said to be the base of a former cross.

 War Graves

 The churchyard contains war graves of four service personnel of World War I and nine of World War II.